ArtBlocks/artblocks-docs/creator-onboarding/readme/project-pricing-model.md

 * 250 outputs sold at a fixed price of 0.24 (250 x 0.24 = 60)
 * 1000 outputs sold via dutch auction tiers 0.4 > 0.28 > 0.16 > 0.1 > 0.06 (1000 x 0.06 = 60)

 _Do note that this price structure does not affect the establishment of dutch auction starting price and tiers.
-Artists can design their dutch auction tiers as they'd like._
+Artists can design their dutch auction tiers as they'd like.
+Artists are also not limited to the series size options outlined in the above chart._

 You are not required or even encouraged to consume the project category's entire total value.
 Consider your audience and breadth of your project/mints and decide what’s best for you.
 Keep in mind there is a two month cooldown period after a release is complete before you can deploy another project.